 General area air samples are typically used by licensees to verify the effectiveness of engineering controls to mitigate airborne radiological hazards at the work site.
 Breathing zone air samples are necessary when the licensee assigns individual internal doses from airborne concentrations of radioactive material.

+Consider reviewing licensee evaluations of inconsistent or incongruent results from the licensee’s intended radiological outcomes for radiologically significant work activities.

 03.02 Instructions to Workers Sample